ksindi/managers-playbook/README.md

 1. If someone disagrees with an irreversible decision, give them the opportunity to present their case.
 Regardless, everyone should be aware the decision is ultimately yours and the team needs to [disagree and commit wholly](https://tomtunguz.com/disagree-and-commit/) to the decision made.
+1. Document your decisions so that you can refer to why they were made and the tradeoffs your team faced.

 ## Coding